 I have a job that is stranded.
 What does that mean?
 How do I get rid of it?

 Stranded jobs are those with which Job Control has lost contact.
 This may be due to a prolonged network outage, or a reboot of the machine where the job is running.
-Since the actual status of the job cannot be determined, you must first try to recover the job:
+The job might have failed, or it might be still running.
+Since the actual status of the job cannot be determined, you should first try to recover the job:

 $SCHRODINGER/jobcontrol -recover JobId

 where JobId is the actual Schrodinger JobId for that job.
-If Job Control detects that the job is still running, the status will change to
+If Job Control makes connection with the job and determines that the job is still running, the status changes to

 Keywords: stranded, recover

 Type the words or phrases on which you would like to search, or click here to view a list of all